Sarah A. Knutie

 Main research projects:

 Research in the Knutie lab spans both fundamental and applied ideas in disease ecology and evolution.
-We explore whether and how animals defend themselves against parasites, especially in response to environmental change.
-Current research includes the following topics:
+We are experimental biologists who explore whether and how animals defend themselves against parasites, especially in response to environmental change.
+Current research includes the following topics and questions:

 Interested in donating to help our conservation efforts in the Galapagos?